exa-labs/n8n-integration/README.md

 # n8n-nodes-exa-official

-This is an n8n community node that provides integration with the Exa API for intelligent web search and content extraction.
+This is an n8n community node that provides integration with the Exa API for intelligent web search, async research, and content extraction.

-[Exa](https://exa.ai) is an AI-powered search engine that provides embeddings-based semantic search, content extraction, and AI-powered research capabilities.
+[Exa](https://exa.ai) is an AI-powered search engine that provides embeddings-based semantic search, deep web research, and structured content extraction.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.